kaisenlinux/manpages-dev/category/Monitoring/iperf3.md

               use UDP rather than TCP

        --connect-timeout n
               set  timeout  for establishing the initial control connection to the server, in milliseconds.
-The default behavior is the operating system's timeout for TCP connection establish‐ ment.
+The default behavior is the operating system's timeout for TCP connection es‐ tablishment.
 Providing a shorter value may speed up detection of a down iperf3 server.

        -b, --bitrate n[KMGT]
               set target bitrate to n bits/sec (default 1 Mbit/sec for UDP, unlimited for TCP/SCTP).
 If there are multiple streams (-P flag), the throughput limit is applied  separately to each stream.
 You can also add a '/' and a number to the bitrate specifier.
 This is called "burst mode".
 It will send the given number of packets without pausing, even if that temporarily exceeds the specified throughput limit.
 Setting the target bitrate to 0 will disable bitrate limits (particularly useful for UDP tests).
-This throughput  limit  is implemented  internally  inside  iperf3, and is available on all platforms.
+This through‐ put limit is implemented internally inside iperf3, and is available on all platforms.
 Compare with the --fq-rate flag.
 This option replaces the --bandwidth flag, which is now deprecated but (at least for now) still accepted.

        --pacing-timer n[KMGT]
               set pacing timer interval in microseconds (default 1000 microseconds, or 1 ms).
 This controls iperf3's internal pacing timer for the -b/--bitrate option.
 The timer  fires at  the  interval  set by this parameter.
 Smaller values of the pacing timer parameter smooth out the traffic emitted by iperf3, but potentially at the cost of performance due to more frequent timer processing.

        --fq-rate n[KMGT]
               Set a rate to be used with fair-queueing based socket-level pacing, in bits per second.
-This pacing (if specified) will be in addition to any pacing due  to  iperf3's  internal throughput  pacing (-b/--bitrate flag), and both can be specified for the same test.
-Only available on platforms supporting the SO_MAX_PACING_RATE socket option (currently only
+This pacing (if specified) will be in addition to any pacing due to iperf3's inter‐ nal  throughput  pacing (-b/--bitrate flag), and both can be specified for the same test.
+Only available on platforms supporting the SO_MAX_PACING_RATE socket option (cur‐ rently only Linux).
-              Linux).
 The default is no fair-queueing based pacing.

        --no-fq-socket-pacing
               This option is deprecated and will be removed.
 It is equivalent to specifying --fq-rate=0.